 In addition, the Club is the major contributor to the Ping Wo Fund, which was established in 2003 to support public education programmes and to provide gambling counselling and treatment services.
 In 2015/16, the Club more than doubled its contributions to the Ping Wo Fund, from HK$20 million a year to HK$45 million.
-By 2018/19, the Club’s total contributions will have exceeded HK$362 million.
+By the end of 2019, Club’s total contributions will have exceeded HK$362 million.
 Starting from July 2019, the Club has extended funding for a further four years, contributing HK$45 million per year.

 The Club’s support for responsible gambling is widely recognised.
 In 2011, it was granted Level 4 accreditation, the highest possible, under the Responsible Gambling Framework of the World Lottery Association (WLA).
-In March 2015, it was awarded Level 4 recognition for the second time, becoming the first operator in Asia to be so recognised.
+This was renewed in 2015 and 2018.
+The Club is the first operator in Asia to be recognised three times in succession.